mattheww/gomill/gomill_docs/settings.rst

   This defines which engines will play against each other, and the game settings they will use.

-In addition to these, all Matchup settings can be set at the top of the control file.
+In addition to these, all Matchup settings (except :setting:`id` and :setting:`name`) can be set at the top of the control file.
 These settings will be used for any matchups which don't explicitly override them.

-.. todo:: (except id and name).
-And player1 player2?
-Is 'Matchup settings' defined? can we have a link?)

-.. todo:: explicitly say 'the required settings are...'?

 .. _player configuration: